-As the death toll rises and thousands of acres burn between California’s Camp Fire and Woolsey Fire, those residents lucky enough to escape the flames worry what consequences could result in inhaling the smoke.
+As thousands of acres burn in Southern California, those residents lucky enough to escape the flames worry what consequences could result in inhaling the smoke.

 What is in wildfire smoke?

 According to the EPA, smoke emanating from forest and community fires may include any of the following:

 - Carbon monoxide, which competes with oxygen in the blood